Subject 1A

 Outside movement.
 Rapid.
 Impossible.
 A shape skimming just beneath the treeline.

 You don’t wait.
-“Go!!
+“We must go!!
 NOW!”

 Eventually… only silence.